Equivariant symmetry-aware head pose estimation for fetal MRI: Abstract

 \section{Abstract}

 We present E(3)-Pose, a novel fast pose estimation method that jointly and explicitly models rotation equivariance and object symmetry.
 Our work is motivated by the challenging problem of accounting for fetal head motion during a diagnostic MRI scan.
-We aim to enable automatic adaptive prescription of 2D diagnostic MRI slices with 6-DoF head pose estimation, supported by 3D MRI volumes rapidly acquired before each 2D slice.
-Existing methods struggle to generalize to clinical volumes, due to pose ambiguities induced by inherent anatomical symmetries, as well as low resolution, noise, and artifacts.
+We aim to enable automatic adaptive prescription of diagnostic 2D MRI slices with 6-DoF head pose estimation, supported by rapid low-resolution 3D MRI volumes acquired before each 2D slice.
+Existing pose estimation methods struggle to generalize to clinical volumes due to pose ambiguities induced by inherent anatomical symmetries, as well as low resolution, noise, and artifacts.
 In contrast, E(3)-Pose captures anatomical symmetries and rigid pose equivariance by construction, and yields robust estimates of the fetal head pose.
 Our experiments on publicly available and representative clinical fetal MRI datasets demonstrate the superior robustness and generalization of our method across domains.
 Crucially, E(3)-Pose achieves state-of-the-art accuracy on clinical MRI volumes, supporting future clinical translation.
-Our implementation is publicly available\footnote[1]{\textbf{Code:} \href{https://github.com/MedicalVisionGroup/E3-Pose}{https://github.com/MedicalVisionGroup/E3-Pose}}.
+Our implementation is publicly available\footnote[1]{\textbf{Code:} \href{https://github.com/MedicalVisionGroup/E3-Pose}{https://github.com/MedicalVisionGroup/E3-Pose}\\\textbf{Project page:} \href{ramyamut.github.io/e3-pose}{ramyamut.github.io/e3-pose}}. \keywords{6-DoF pose estimation \and object symmetry \and fetal MRI}